laws-africa/indigo/docs/rest/public.rst

     GET /api/frbr-uri.json

-This returns the detail of a work as a JSON document.
-For example, this is the description of the English version of Act 55 of 1998.
+This returns the detail of an expression of a work as a JSON document.
+For example, this is the description of the English expression of Act 55 of 1998 as at 2014-01-07.

 .. code-block:: json